 If you’re looking for a safe, confidential, quality and compassionate healthcare provider to help you or your family member deal with the symptoms of HFMD, try FastMed Urgent Care!

 At FastMed, we offer our patients the ability to avoid hospital waiting rooms for non-emergent needs and receive great care quickly.
-Through our programs like CareCall — which allows us to call you when it’s the best time to meet with one of our medical professionals — we work hard to deliver you care that is fast and friendly!

 If you or your child is suffering from hand foot mouth disease, stop in and see a healthcare provider at your local FastMed today!